ortus-docs/commandbox-docs/embedded-server/multi-site-support/bindings.md

 server info --verbose
 ```

-which will show you all the listeners (ports/IPs) that CommandBox is listening to at the OS level as well as all the bindings for each site that control what listeners will map to them. &#x20;
+which will show you all the listeners (ports/IPs) that CommandBox is listening to at the OS level as well as all the bindings for each site that control what listeners will map to them:

 ```